Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

                        right = FALSE)
 ```

-The neighborhoods farthest from 30% tree canopy are in South Philadelphia and parts of Center City.
+The neighborhoods furthest from 30% tree canopy are in South Philadelphia and parts of Center City.
 These neighborhoods are all along the Delaware River.
 The neighborhoods which meet this goal are largely in Northwest Philadelphia.

 ```r
 goalProg <- ggmap(base_map) +